Slipping the boundaries

 “Having come to distrust the hastily adopted identity that both states offer him, he feels at home only on the border.”

 The novel’s unnamed narrator is—like Schneider was—a journalist from West Germany.
-When we meet him he has been living in West Berlin for some two decades.
-He had moved there soon after the German Democratic Republic, the GDR, began building the Wall on 31 August 1961—for various reasons, but not least because it was an opportunity to escape military service, since the West Berlin authorities had waived the draft to attract people to live in its enclave: bounded by East Berlin on the right and in any case entirely surrounded by the enemy GDR.
-As Ian McEwan wrote in his foreword to the book, this was why Nikita Khruschev had so vividly described as the “testicles of the West”: “When I want the West to scream, I squeeze on Berlin.”
+When we meet him he has been living in West Berlin for some two decades, having moved there soon after the German Democratic Republic (GDR, or DDR in German) began building the Wall on 13 August 1961—in part because it was an opportunity to escape military service.
+The West Berlin authorities had waived the draft to attract people to live in its enclave: bounded by East Berlin on the right and in any case entirely surrounded by the enemy DDR.
+As Ian McEwan wrote in his excellent foreword to the book, this was why Nikita Khruschev had so vividly described the city as the “testicles of the West”: “When I want the West to scream, I squeeze on Berlin.”

 When our curious narrator makes his forays into East Berlin, he is on a mission to write something about the Wall: he is looking for stories.
 Understandably then, he is highly attuned to every detail, trying to deduce what’s implicit in them, as writers and journalists can’t help but do.
 In one scene, while riding a taxi, he notices that the ‘VW’ insignia has been removed from every VW Golf he passes.
 His guess: “that they were taken off before delivery to eliminate free advertising for the West German company.”
 But immediately, he rejects his first guess, for he knows that he is not an unbiased observer: “I suspect motives where there are only material flaws, centralized command in a simple case of collectors’ mania.”

 How many times have I gone through the same ritual upon landing in any country new to me or when beginning to report a story?
-This constant supposing and questioning to try to understand an unfamiliar place or subject, armed with only the most essential facts about a place but with the conceit that with enough noticing and listening and paying attention one will eventually figure out the underlying picture—or, at least, get as close to it as possible.
+This constant supposing and questioning to try to understand an unfamiliar place or subject, armed with only the most essential facts about a place but with the conceit that with enough noticing and listening and paying attention one will eventually figure out the real, underlying picture—or, at least, come as close to it as possible.
 In every detail we imagine to be telling, we grasp for an “impression that pushes for generalization”.

 The quarrel begins when I take what I see at face value; Robert has been trained to read between the lines.
 Where I perceive merely an event maybe an accident, Robert perceives a plan he has to decipher.
 A friend who is in my view shy, in Robert’s view is only pretending to be shy.
 A colleague doesn’t just succeed; he has a formula for success.
 As Robert sees it, Western society is essentially a well-organized syndicate deliberately kept in a state of disorder by a few people in the know.

-The two political systems that govern their lives—which seem to exist only in opposition to one another—shape their psychologies, their interpretations of things: how they see the world.
+The two political systems, defined in opposition to each other, govern their citizens’ lives and shape their psychologies, their interpretations of things: no less than how they see the world.
 Whenever a point of contention comes up, both sides proffer the same “canned language”, the same “state grammar”, the “lesson dutifully learned”—“true to the states whose influence we no longer recognise”.
-Robert, the narrator thinks, has a tendency to always lay the blame on something outside himself, “sheltered by a state that takes responsibility for everything”—in implicit contrast, he seems to mean, to West German society: where the assumption is that every initiative, every decision, and every success, or failure, is one’s own.
-How well you do, or are seen to do, in life, then, very much depends on which system you live under, and how faithfully you depend on their underlying philosophies.
+Robert, the narrator thinks, has a tendency to always lay the blame on something outside himself, “sheltered by a state that takes responsibility for everything”—in implicit contrast, he seems to mean, to West German society: where the assumption is that every every decision, every success, every failure, is one’s own.
+How well you do, or are seen to do, in life, then, very much depends on which system you live in, how faithfully you believe in their underlying philosophies.
+Impossible then, not to wonder, where the state ends and the self begins.
+Impossible not to wonder, “What would I have become, how would I think, how would I look, if?”
+One could adhere to the rules of their state; or one could rebel.
+But either way, they would be reacting to the system they live within, its architecture of politics and feeling.

 What matters is whether people with whom you wouldn’t want to be identified might make the same observation, not whether it’s true.